A guide to buying a property in Italy

 Differences between buying new and old Italian properties

-Due to the high demand for new Italian property, most purchasers buy properties "from spec" from Italian property developers.
+Due to the high demand for new Italian property, most purchasers buy properties "off plan" from Italian property developers.
 This means that the purchaser will buy new Italian properties from the plans, and select which property they want within a particular development.
 Typically, purchasers who buy a new property have to make regular installments during key stages of the property development (opposed to paying for the property when it is complete), and an initial deposit of 5% to 10%.
 The initial deposit and regular installments vary from one Italian property developer to the other.

 Note: If you have to make regular stage payments to the Italian property developer you should ensure that you receive bank guaranties for each payment.
 These bank guaranties protect you in the unlikely event that the Italian property developer has financial difficulties before the property is transferred to your name.